armory/docs/content/en/docs/spinnaker-install-admin-guides/admin-diagnostics.md

 kubectl -n spinnaker apply -f spinnakerservice.yml
 ```

-[A discription of diagnostic parameters can be found here] (https://docs.armory.io/docs/operator-reference/armory/#diagnostics-parameters)
+You can find a description of diagnostic parameters in the "Diagnostics Parameters" section of the Operator [`armory` reference] ({{< ref "armory#diagnostics-parameters" >}}).

 ## Migrating Diagnostics to Operator from Halyard

-Follow the same steps as above, but there will be no need to generate a UUID, as you already have one in your Halyard Config.
+Follow the same steps as above, but you do not have to generate a UUID, as you already have one in your Halyard config.
 Please use the same UUID to ensure diagnostics continue.

 ## What gets sent